Mental Health Theories And Therapies Ati Quizlet: Complete Guide

 Key concepts: Classical conditioning, operant conditioning, reinforcement schedules.

-Typical therapy: Systematic desensitization, exposure therapy, token economies Worth keeping that in mind..
+Typical therapy: Systematic desensitization, exposure therapy, token economies Easy to understand, harder to ignore.
+That alone is useful..

 Test clue: